Last updated 2nd September, 2025

 iD Mobile coverage checker

-iD Mobile’s coverage checker will show an overview of 5G coverage both indoors and outdoors in any given area, so you can get a clearer picture of what it’s like.
-You can also use this to check 4G and 3G coverage.
+As well as our own coverage checker above, iD Mobile has an official coverage checker, and this will show an overview of 5G coverage both indoors and outdoors in any given area, so you can get a clearer picture of what it’s like.
+You can also use this to check 4G coverage.

 4G coverage